 The FSMTB governs and administers the Massage & Bodywork Licensing Examination (MBLEx).
-The MBLEx serves the massage therapy and regulatory communities as the most appropriate and lone entry-level licensure examination.
-Currently, the MBLEx is utilized for licensure in 44 of the 48 regulated states, the District of Columbia, and the territories of Puerto Rico and the U.S. Virgin Islands.
-Remember, passing the MBLEx is only one of the steps necessary for licensure in your state.
-Please check with the state licensing board or agency about the requirements for licensure where you plan to practice.
+It serves the massage therapy and regulatory communities as the most appropriate, lone entry-level licensure examination.
+The MBLEx is currently utilized for licensure in 44 of the 48 regulated states, the District of Columbia, as well as the territories of Puerto Rico and the U.S. Virgin Islands.
+Please note, passing the MBLEx is only one of the steps necessary for licensure in your state.
+Please check with the state licensing board or agency regarding the licensure requirements for where you plan to practice.

-To ensure the MBLEx reflects current practice, 50 content experts, with the guidance of 15 testing and psychometric experts, developed a Job Task Analysis Survey.
-This Job Task Analysis was validated by input from 7,646 massage, bodywork, and somatic professionals from across the United States.
+To ensure the MBLEx reflects current practice, 50 content experts, with the guidance of 15 testing and psychometric experts, developed a Job Task Analysis Survey (JTA).
+The JTA was validated by input from 7,646 massage, bodywork, and somatic professionals from across the United States.
 Accordingly, the MBLEx is administered through Pearson VUE at high-security test centers located throughout all 50 states, the District of Columbia, and the U.S. territories.

 The FSMTB offers the MBLEx in the English and Spanish languages only.

 This policy was revised subsequent to the passage of a resolution put forth by the Georgia Board of Massage and adopted by the FSMTB Membership at the 2016 annual meeting.

 b. graduation from an approved massage therapy education program.

 You may contact Kevin Snedden, Director of Professional Standards, at firstname.lastname@example.org if you have any questions.